alexandreaudrain/list2bars-card/README.md

 | `none` | will display default entity state
 | attribute name (single data) | will display attribute's value
 | attribute name (list) | will display list instead of state value

+About lists :
+- if you're dealing with lists of pairs : "name:value" like ['name1':'value1', 'name2':'value2', ...]
+this card will use the first part of the pair as label, and the second one as value
+- if you're dealing with lists of objects :  [{'name':'name1', 'value':'value1', ...}, {'name':'name2', 'value':'value2', ...}, ...].
+you should use "object_key" and "object_value" to specify which attributes the card must use as label and value.

 ## Index Options